-At 6th Position, participation in our Pre-Pointe / Pointe classes is subject to a successful assessment outcome only.
+At 6th Position, participation in our Pointe classes is subject to a successful physio assessment outcome.

 There is no age limit to dancing en pointe, however, sound ballet technique, consistency and strength is very important.
 Your safety is our number one priority, and without appropriate training it can be damaging to your feet, ankles and knees.

 Pointe assessments are held once per term, and information will be released in the Studio News as well as on our Facebook and Instagram pages.
 Dancers can also arrange a private assessment by contacting firstname.lastname@example.org

 Prior to attending a pointe assessment, we recommend joining the Classical Conditioning class.
 This is an enrolment class that teaches you various techniques for strengthening and articulating your feet and ankles, as well as working on your alignment.
 It is designed to help you train for dancing en pointe.

 The Classical Conditioning class is open to dancers at an Advanced-Beginner level or above.

 How long will I need to do Classical Conditioning before I’m ready for Pointe?